pixeljetstream/glslc/README.md

 -DMACRO[=VALUE]

-> Prepends '#define MACRO VALUE' to shader.
+> Prepends '#define MACRO VALUE' to all shaders.
 If VALUE is not specified it defaults to 1.

+-SDMACRO[=VALUE]

+> Prepends '#define MACRO VALUE' to next shader.
+If VALUE is not specified it defaults to 1.
+All shader defines are cleared with each shader file.

 Building
 --------